Sunday 1st November – All Saints

-While the Church is closed, daily Masses from St Augustine’s are being live-streamed on YouTube – search “St Augustines High Wycombe ” from any YouTube page.
+While the Church has been closed, daily Masses from St Augustine’s have been live-streamed on YouTube – search “St Augustines High Wycombe ” from any YouTube page.
 Don’t forget to click “subscribe “, it doesn’t mean you pay anything but it saves the link for easier access later.
 Each day’s Mass will remain visible after broadcast, though it takes several hours for the “recorded version ” to become available.

 * * * * * * * * * *